 A city older than history itself?
 Varanasi is arguably one of the oldest cities and stakes its claim to be the oldest continually habited city in the world.
 A place where religion and spirituality form the fabric of this city’s storied history and culture.
 Varanasi is a city that should definitely be on your bucket list.

-One of the many things that Varanasi being one of the holiest cities in Hinduism is symbolic of with is death.
-According to Hinduism, Varanasi is the city of Lord Shiva, The God of death and destruction and if you die in Varanasi you attain ‘Moksha’; liberation from the continuous cycle of reincarnation.
+Being one of the holiest cities in Hinduism, one of the things that Varanasi is symbolic of is death.
+According to Hinduism, Varanasi is the city of Lord Shiva, The God of Death and Destruction.
+And if you die in Varanasi, you attain ‘Moksha’; liberation from the continuous cycle of reincarnation.

 A land which is considered the holiest place for a Hindu is home to 2000 major temples and around 30,000 small temples.
-It is the temples that have earned Varanasi the moniker of being the ‘city of light’ It is also from Varanasi itself, that the river Gange changes it general southward trajectory to make it way north towards its Himalayan abode.
+It is the temples that have earned Varanasi the moniker of being the ‘city of light’.
+It is also from Varanasi itself that the river Ganges changes it general southward trajectory to make its way north towards its Himalayan abode.

-Varanasi is also an extremely important sight in Buddhism.
-Gautama Buddha chose Sarnath near Kashi as the site of his first sermon as a large part of the spiritual seekers would be traveling via Sarnath before heading to then Kashi (Varanasi)
+Varanasi is also an extremely important site in Buddhism.
+Gautama Buddha chose Sarnath near Kashi as the site of his first sermon as a large part of the spiritual seekers would be traveling via Sarnath before heading to then Kashi (Varanasi).

 While Hinduism has massively influenced Varanasi, it is also symbolic of the beautiful coexistence that you are likely to associate the rest of the country with.
 Varanasi is home to 1.6 Million Muslims and you are likely to find more than a thousand shrines sprinkled across the city.
 You will find a mosque and a temple peacefully coexist next to each other and that is just one of Varanai’s many beautiful facets.